Carles History, Family Crest & Coats of Arms

 The surname Carles was first found in Suffolk where Edward Charles was recorded the 1273.
 The same Hundredorum Rolls also included Charles (without surname), Kent; William Charle, Norfolk; Alan Charle, Cambridgeshire; Ida Carle, Cambridgeshire; Ralph Carles, Cambridgeshire; and William Carolus, Norfolk.

-Important Dates for the Carles family
+Early History of the Carles family

 This web page shows only a small excerpt of our Carles research.
 Another 150 words (11 lines of text) covering the years 1208, 1253, 1482, 1550, 1569, 1688, 1613 and are included under the topic Early Carles History in all our PDF Extended History products and printed products wherever possible.